Ernest E. Evans: Biography

-Evans, of Native American ancestry (half Cherokee and one quarter Creek), was born in Pawnee, Oklahoma and graduated from Muskogee Central High School.
+Evans, of Native American ancestry (Cherokee/Creek), was born in Pawnee, Oklahoma and graduated from Muskogee Central High School.
 After one year of enlisted service in the Navy, he was appointed to the United States Naval Academy, entering as a Midshipman on June 29, 1927.
 He graduated from the academy in 1931.

-On August 9, 1941, he was assigned to the destroyer Alden, and was serving on her in the East Indies when the Japanese attacked Pearl Harbor on December 7 of that year.
+On August 9, 1941, Evans was assigned to the destroyer Alden, and was serving on her in the East Indies when the Japanese attacked Pearl Harbor on December 7 of that year.
 He became commanding officer of Alden on March 14, 1942, and held that position until July 7, 1943.
-While serving on Alden he participated in operations in and around Australia, New Guinea and the Dutch East Indies.
+While serving on Alden, he participated in operations in and around Australia, New Guinea and the Dutch East Indies.

-In mid-1943 Evans was ordered to duty in charge of fitting out the Fletcher-class destroyer Johnston at the Seattle-Tacoma Shipbuilding Corporation in Seattle, Washington.
+In mid-1943, Evans was ordered to duty in charge of fitting out the Fletcher-class destroyer Johnston at the Seattle-Tacoma Shipbuilding Corporation in Seattle, Washington.
 Commander Evans assumed command of Johnston at her commissioning on October 27, 1943, declaring to the assembled crew, "this is going to be a fighting ship.
 I intend to go in harm's way, and anyone who doesn't want to go along had better get off right now".
 He was awarded the Bronze Star for meritorious achievement in sinking the Japanese submarine I-176 on May 16, 1944.